ellite/Wallos/README.md

 On the first time you run wallos a user account must be created.
 Go to settings and personalise your Avatar and add members of your household.
 While there add / remove any categories and currencies.
 Get a free API Key from [Fixer](https://fixer.io/#pricing_plan) and add it in the settings.
-If you want to trigger an Update of the exchange rates, change your main currency after adding the API Key, and then change it back to your prefered one.
+If you want to trigger an Update of the exchange rates, change your main currency after adding the API Key, and then change it back to your preferred one.

 ## Screenshots